 Choose one of the pages to validate your knowledge:

 Our GED prep includes learning materials for all 4 GED Test subjects: Reasoning through Language Arts, Mathematical Reasoning, Social Studies, and Science.

 Getting all set for the GED exam using online video instruction is actually a great way to get all geared up for the real GED test fast and effectively.

 Once you’ve passed the four GED modules, your state or GED Testing Service will send your diploma via email and regular mail including your transcript and test results.

 Applicants who pass the four GED modules will receive a diploma that is recognized and accepted just like a common high school diploma.
-The GED exam is entirely computer-formatted so mastering basic keyboarding skills may be very helpful to take the GED test successfully.
+The GED diploma is a more accurate and better representation of a test taker’s academic skills than the earlier version of the GED Test.

 Two years after the introduction of the latest edition of the GED exam, it was decided to lower the minimally required score on the four subtests from 150 to 145 because extensive research had shown that quite a few GED graduates outperformed high school graduates in college and that the initial the passing score was set too high.